jrief/django-sendmail/README.md

         Example: This is a simple mail created by #generator#
     - If you have more than 1 language configured you will be able to fill values for all languages in `LANGUAGES`:

-        - Create element in inline with desired language
+        - Create element in Email Template Contents inline with desired language
         - Click `Save and Continue Editing`
         - Fill in placeholders

     - Save your instance.
+    - You can now send test email with created object using `Send test email button`.
+      In test email you can make use of `demo context` that can be refreshed using `Reparse Context` button.
 - To send an email with the created template:

 ```python